 As mentioned above, products made without the use of solvents are concentrates.
 SHO stands for “Solventless Hash Oil”.
-There are several methods of solventless extraction.
+There are several methods of solventless extraction for these types of cannabis concentrates.
 Mechanically separating the cannabinoids and terpenes from the starting material can involve ice water baths, heat, pressure, and fine mesh bags (rosin press bags or bubble bags).
 All solventless extraction methods can also be done at home as there is no worry of combustion from the solvents.
 Let’s get into the specifics.

 - Dry Sift

 Dry sift, more popularly known as kief, is the result of mechanically separating cannabis trichomes from the plant.
 To collect the trichomes, the cannabis flower is put through fine screens repeatedly.
 As you progress, finer and finer screens can be used.
 There are a few varieties of trichome, all carrying in size.
 Screens range from around 25 microns to 160 microns in size.
 For reference, the width of a strand of hair is averagely 75 microns.
 The finished product resembles fine grain sand and is usually quite tasty because of the terpenes found in the trichomes.
 Depending on the quality of the starting material, dry sift can be priced in the middle range of cannabis products.